Stirling Network for Curriculum Studies

 About the Network

-The Network aims to build understanding and to influence curriculum development at a number of inter-related levels:
+The Network aims to build understanding and to influence curriculum making across multiple sites of activity within education systems:

-- The supra-level: to enhance understandings of the often contradictory and competing global discourses (e.g. OECD, European Union) that drive and shape curricular policy within and between nation states.
+- Supra: to enhance understandings of the often contradictory and competing global discourses (e.g. OECD, European Union) that drive and shape curricular policy within and between nation states.

-- The macro-level: to feed into, influence and shape the processes whereby curricular policy is developed within nation states and other educational jurisdictions.
+- Macro: to feed into, influence and shape the processes whereby curricular policy is developed within nation states and other educational jurisdictions.

-- The meso-level: to develop fuller understanding of system dynamics in educational jurisdictions, and to help build capacity for system-wide curriculum development that reflects educational purposes.
+- Meso: to develop fuller understanding of system dynamics in educational jurisdictions, and to help build capacity for system-wide curriculum making that reflects educational purposes.

-- The micro-level: to increase understanding of the processes through which curriculum is enacted in schools and other educational institutions and contexts, and to build capacity at this level for curriculum revisioning and development.
+- Micro: to increase understanding of the processes through which curriculum is translated, operationalised and enacted in schools and other educational institutions and contexts, and to build capacity at this level for curriculum revisioning and development.

-- The nano-level: to understand curriculum as experienced by children, young people and adult learners, and to promote practices that take the needs of learners and communities into account.
+- Nano: to understand curriculum as experienced by children, young people and adult learners, and to promote pedagogical practices that take the needs of learners and communities into account.

-If you are interested in being more involved with the Curriculum Network and/or would like to be added to our mailing list to ensure you receive information and updates as soon as they are available please register your interest above.
+If you are interested in being more involved with the Curriculum Network and/or would like to be added to our mailing list to ensure you receive information and updates as soon as they are available please register.

 Our Curriculum Network complements the work of the research groups in the Faculty of Social Sciences, and also involves members from other universities as well as policy makers, policy developers, practitioners and other interested stakeholders.